CycloneAxe/est-breadcrumbs-demo/README.md

 ## Description
 [davejamesmiller/laravel-breadcrumbs](https://github.com/davejamesmiller/laravel-breadcrumbs) A simple Laravel-style way to create breadcrumbs in [Laravel 5](http://laravel.com/).

-This project is very simple demo to show you how to use Laravel Breadcrumbs quickly.
+This project is a very simple demo to show you how to use Laravel Breadcrumbs quickly.

 > This project was created by [The EST Group](http://estgroupe.com/) and [PHPHub](https://phphub.org/).